jamzigod/Adidas-Account-Creator/README.md

-# Adidas-Account-Creator
+# Adidas-Account-Generator
-Adidas creator generator for UK/US with captcha bypass.
+Adidas account generator for UK/US with captcha bypass.

 Must have Python 3 to run this script.